custom-cards/flex-table-card/docs/example-cfg-advanced-cell-formatting.md

 ## Choosing one of the available formatting helpers

-Om top of the in following described method there is also now the option to choose from predefined format styles for each cell in a column.
-This is simply done by addin the `fmt` property to your column and choosing one of the available formatters.
+In addition to the following described method there is also now the option to choose from predefined format styles for each cell in a column.
+This is simply done by adding the `fmt` property to your column and choosing one of the available formatters.
 As of now there are not many, but as these are essentially hidden `modify:` scripts I have some hopes that people will share their coolest formattings - making it available to everyone